cashfree/esl/README.md

 ### What is the use of `generate-yaml-local.sh` file?
 If you are a developer enchancing the ESL, then you can run this file to verify language changes.
 You can also use your IDE directly.

-### I have \<env>.yaml files already.
-Can I generate ESL file out of it?
-Yes, you can check `EslGenerator.groovy` and the `generate-esl-and-yaml.sh` files.
-Also look at `esl-substitutions.yml` file converting your yaml to ESL.